salomonsawicki-a11y/lens/README.md

-# lens
-Lens-
 # Lens — AI Reading Companion

 Highlight any sentence anywhere on the web and get a plain-English explanation — grounded in what you're actually reading.
 Lens works on news, blogs, documentation, Wikipedia, journal articles, PDFs, books in the browser, and pretty much anything else with text.
-(Google Docs uses a keyboard shortcut — see below.)

 ## How it works